Electronic Speed Controller (ESC) for e-Skateboards 2023

-As the name implies, the single unit only works with one motor at once while the dual option controls both motors on your eSkate.
+As the name implies, the single unit only works with one motor simultaneously, while the dual option controls both.

 More often than not, you will find a dual ESC on most electric skateboards today.

-That makes sense from a financial standpoint, given that it is inexpensive to run with one dual ESC instead of two (2) single options.
+That makes sense from a financial standpoint, given that running with one dual ESC is inexpensive instead of two (2) single options.

-From a DIY point, though, you could also consider the fact that one single electronic speed controller going bad means you have an extra one to rely on till you can get the other one fixed.
+From a DIY point of view, you could also consider that one single electronic speed controller going wrong means you have an extra one to rely on until you can get the other one fixed.

 Like most things for personal builders, this will come down to personal preferences.